fredfung007/cityflow-nl/README.md

 Challenge Track of the 2021 AI City Workshop.

 ## Contents in this repository
+`data/extract_vdo_frms.py` is a Python script that is used to extract frames from videos provided in Challenge Track 3 (MTMC).
+Please use this script to extract frames, so that the path configurations in JSON files are consistent.

 `data/train-tracks.json` is a dictionary of all 2,498 vehicle tracks in the training split.
 Each vehicle track is annotated with three natural language descriptions of the target and is assigned a universally unique identifier